Singapore Marina Bay skyline at dusk with Marina Bay Sands and the financial district illuminated across the water

 9.8Location

-Why for business — The Ritz-Carlton, Millenia Singapore opened in 1996 in the working Kevin Roche-designed octagonal tower at the Marina Centre — the working only working octagonal-shaped luxury hotel in Singapore, with the working signature working octagonal-window working bath in every room (the …
+Why for business: The Ritz-Carlton, Millenia Singapore opened in 1996 in the Kevin Roche-designed octagonal tower at the Marina Centre, the only octagonal-shaped luxury hotel in Singapore, with the signature octagonal-window bath in every room (the tub set against the glass for the bay panorama).
+The Marina Centre address splits the difference between Suntec conventions and CBD meetings.

-Best room: Presidential Suite (the working multi-room flagship) or Premier Marina Bay View Room for the working entry-level octagonal-bath-room option.
+Best room: Presidential Suite (the multi-room flagship) or Premier Marina Bay View Room for the entry-level octagonal-bath-room option.

 Pan Pacific Singapore